Uberspace/manual/source/billing-general.rst

 #######

 Servers don't come cheap!
-While we'd love to give uberspaces away like free candy, providing one incures costs that need to be covered.
+While we'd love to give uberspaces away like free candy, providing one incurs costs that need to be covered.
 We try our best to make the platform accessible to anyone, regardless of their financial means.

-Your **first month is always free** and without any committment.
+Your **first month is always free** and without any commitment.
 Afterwards you can choose, if you'd like to keep your space.

 Uberspace is a **prepaid product** with a **monthly fee**.
 This means you